catalyst-cooperative/pudl/docs/dev/pudl_id_mapping.rst

 Once you’ve successfully mapped all unmapped PUDL IDs, you’ll want to rerun the ETL!
 This ensures that the newly mapped IDs get integrated into the PUDL database and output tables that folks are using.
 Make sure to tell everyone else to do so as well so that you can all use the newly mapped PUDL IDs.
-But furst, make sure to head back to the :doc:`existing_data_updates` page to wrap up the validation tests!
+But first, make sure to head back to the :doc:`existing_data_updates` page to wrap up the validation tests!